5 Steps to Enable Your Sales Team for Cloud GTM

 Read More: 3 Reasons Buyers are Flocking to Cloud Marketplaces

 The “wrinkle” this time is a confluence of high inflation, changes in how investors are investing, supply chain issues, and the rising costs of finding and retaining top talent.
 Despite that, Neo4j — like most companies — is still spending, albeit more judiciously.
-“There’s lots of uncertainty, which makes everyone more hesitant, including us at Neo4j,” he said.
+“There’s lots of uncertainty, which makes everyone more hesitant, including us at Neo4j,” Mike said.
 “We’re still spending on important initiatives, but we’re trying to say, ‘all right, what’s the must have?
 What do we need to spend now?
 What can we push off?’”

 As for selling software in the current climate, the pace may have slowed, but significant deals are still happening.
-“We’re still getting deals done, there’s still a lot of demand for our product,” he said.
+“We’re still getting deals done, there’s still a lot of demand for our product,” Mike said.
 “But we are seeing, especially on some of the bigger ticket items, deals take a little bit longer, with more scrutiny where there’s yet another level of signatures.”

 Sellers must think more strategically about how their product solves problems for buyers, and how that product can be positioned as a “must-have.”